 Building permit value for residential units increased 1.6 percent from December 2018 to January 2019, to a total of $5.4 billion to start this year.
 The improvement was in both single- and multi-family developments.
 The gains were largest in Ontario, followed by Quebec.

 The permits are up, but only in aggregate total.
 While Ontario and others had gains, five provinces had declines in overall -- residential and commercial -- permit values.
 The CMHC reported that housing starts February 2019 were down from the previous month, although still higher than the historical average.
 The CMHC uses a six month moving average of seasonally adjusted annual rates to come to that figure.

 In a nutshell, it means that the statistics only say so much.
 But a healthy construction industry is a sign of a healthy economy, and strong housing starts mean good news for those in construction.
 That may be why at least one media outlet reported on the negative CMHC data as bad news for homebuilders.

 Mortgage Rates Connected to Housing Starts

 The construction indicators are just one part of the web of data that adds to the current picture of the housing market.
-For example, new rules introduced for mortgages last year has resulted in fewer "new highly indebted borrowers," according a Bank of Canada study.
-But while mortgages might have new conditions, on the flipside, the market is less volatile.
-That fact lead at least one major bank to announce in January a reduction in its five-year fixed mortgage rate.
+For example, new rules introduced for mortgages last year has resulted in fewer "new highly indebted borrowers," according to a Bank of Canada study.
+But while mortgages might have new conditions, on the flip side, the market is less volatile.
+That fact leads at least one major bank to announce in January a reduction in its five-year fixed mortgage rate.

 Find the Best Mortgage Rates